rmsuthar/ravindra/index.md

 - HTML, CSS, JavaScript and TypeScript
 - Angular and React
 - Agile and Scrum methodologies
+- Build tool Webpack, grunt, gulp and esbuild
-- Git, Jenkins, and JIRA
+- Git, Bitbucket, Jenkins, and JIRA
 - iOS and Android compatible web development
+- Web components and shadow components
-- Node.js, Java, and Python
+- Knowledge of Node.js, Java, and Python
 - Accessibility (ADA) standards including WCAG 2.0 and 2.1 guidelines
 - SEO strategies for Google and Adobe technologies
 - Application performance optimization
-- Micro frontends
+- Micro-frontends
 - Responsive web design and layout with CSS frameworks such as Bootstrap
 - Styling Concepts using SCSS, SASS